What is an Apprenticeship?

 The apprenticeship programme (levels 2 and 3) takes about two years to complete.

 Where will I be working?

-Where you work depends on which vacancy you apply for.
-You will be working in one of our many retail stores, sales centres or support offices that have a vacancy for an Apprentice.
+Where you work will depend on which vacancy you apply for.
+You could be working in one of our many retail stores, sales centres or head office functions.

-If you work in one of our retail stores based in a city centre you could be joining a team of 30 experienced staff, or if you work in one of our retail stores based in a market town you could be joining a team of 8 experienced staff.
+If you work in one of our retail stores based in a city centre, you could be joining a team of 30 people.
+Or if you work in one of our retail stores based in a smaller town, you could be joining a team of eight people.

-Our sales centres and support offices employ hundreds of people who are divided up into different departments and have teams of 5 to 15 people.
+Our sales centres and head office functions employ hundreds of people who are divided up into different departments and have teams of 5 to 15 people.

 What sort of work will I be doing?

-If you are based in one of our many retail stores / sales centres you will be training to become a qualified Sales Consultant, where your key responsibility is to maximise all sales opportunities whilst ensuring you sell the right product to meet the customer needs and remain totally customer focused.
-You will be set monthly sales and performance targets to achieve and therefore good communication skills are essential.
-You will be taught how to use the internal booking systems, therefore IT skills are beneficial.
+If you’re based in one of our many retail stores / sales centres you will be training to become a qualified Sales Consultant, where your key responsibility will be to maximise all sales opportunities.
+You’ll need to do this whilst ensuring you sell the right product to meet the customer needs and remain totally customer focused.
+You’ll be set monthly sales and performance targets to achieve so good communication skills are essential.
+You’ll be taught how to use the internal booking systems, so if you’ve got good IT skill, that would be great.
 However, full training will be given.